TimoCodez/timocodes-website/src/content/blog/data-projects-to-land-your-firs-job.md

 ## Don't know where to start?

 Take a look at the list of recources and datasets you can find from the Data resources section <a href="https://timocodes.com/resources/data-ml-ai/" target="_blank">Data/ML/AI Resources</a>.

+Stay curious.
+Stay relentless.
+Stay ahead by <a href="https://404-found.beehiiv.com/subscribe" target="_blank">subscribing to the 404 Found newsletter</a>